jdorn/json-editor/README.md

 });
 ```

-It's also possible to use a custom template engine by setting `$.jsoneditor.template` to an object with a `compile` method.
+It's also possible to use a custom template engine by using an object with a `compile` method.
 For example:

 ```js
 $.jsoneditor.template = {